omnilaboratory/obd/docs/OBD-README.md

 * Peer to peer communication module.
 * GUI tool.
 * Atomic swap among channels.

-# Comming Features

 * Tracker for network statistics.
 * Balance and transaction history.

+# Comming Features

-* Plugin for current lnd and c-lightning implementation.
+* Plugin for current lnd implementation.
 * Interoperability of obd and lnd.
+* Add obd grpc interfaces to lnd interface package. lnd clients will be able to operate obd channel by the newly added interfaces.
 * to be updated, pursuant to the development of OmniBOLT specification.

 # Experimental Features